Toyota Corolla Touring Sports estate (2019 - ) review

 How safe is it?

 Toyota includes a wide array of electronic driver assist safety aids as standard on all models of the Corolla range.
 This includes a pre-collision warning system, adaptive cruise control that can automatically vary its speed to suit traffic conditions, traffic-sign recognition, lane-keeping assist technology and automatic main-beam lights.
 Rear parking sensors are also fitted to all models apart from the base-spec cars, while seven airbags dotted around the cabin will ensure occupants are protected in the event of a crash.
+The car scored the maximum five stars in crash tests by safety organisation Euro NCAP.

 How much equipment do I get?